Köksal Alver

 Koksal Alver is a Turkish author who was born in Narman, a town and district of Erzurum, Turkey in 1970.
 His works primarily concern cultural dynamics, sociology of space and rural sociology.
 He is also a recognized expert in sociology of literature as a subfield of the sociology of culture.
 His literary works are inspired by traditional Ottoman poetry, which he composes in his own narrative styles.

 Education and career

-After completing high school education in the town, Alver went to Istanbul for studying sociology at Istanbul University.
-Alver began his academic career at the Faculty of Literature, Selçuk Üniversitesi, Konya and finally becomes a professor of the university.
+After completing high school education in the town, Alver went to Istanbul to study sociology at Istanbul University.
+Alver began his academic career at the Faculty of Literature, Selçuk Üniversitesi, Konya and finally became a professor at the university.
 Alver continues giving a lecture at the same faculty, actively delivers a speech for an academic community and public and does several seminars as well on the topics of sociology, literature, art, culture, urban and dynamics of place in the society.
-Alver becomes an editor for a journal of sociology Sosyoloji Divanı and holds an editorial board as well for cultural magazine Mahalle Mektabi based in Konya.
+Alver became an editor for a journal of sociology Sosyoloji Divanı and holds an editorial board as well for cultural magazine Mahalle Mektabi based in Konya.